TheCuteOwl/PixelBoard-FR-Data/README.md

 various data from [a website](https://www.pixelboard.fr/), including information about users, pixels, and URLs inside the pixels.

+YOU CAN REQUESTS DATA TO BE REMOVED !

 # EVERY DATA WERE ACCESSIBLE !!
+Open an issues with username in the website

 ## Features